swiftlang/swift-evolution/proposals/0018-flexible-memberwise-initialization.md

 Introducing a `memberwise` declaration modifier for properties would allow programmers to specify exactly which properties should participate in memberwise initialization synthesis.
 It allows full control and has the clarity afforded by being explicit.

-Specifc use cases this feature would support include allowing `private` properties to receive synthesized memberwise parameters in a `public` initializer, or allow `public` properties to be ommitted from parameter synthesis.
+Specifc use cases this feature would support include allowing `private` properties to receive synthesized memberwise parameters in a `public` initializer, or allow `public` properties to be omitted from parameter synthesis.

 An example of this